-Then during our travels we met other people, just like us, who said they made the trek.
-After talking about their experiences for a while, we were convinced we had to go.
+Then during our travels we met other people, just like us, who said they made the EBC trek.
+After talking about their experiences for a while, we were convinced we had to go to Nepal.
 There would be no better time than now.
 It was kind of like when we were in South America and persuaded into going to the Galapagos.

-We didn't do much training and our knowledge of the how to make the trek was very minimal, but we knew we wanted to do it on our own, independently, without any expensive tour company.
+We didn't do much training for Everest and our knowledge of the how to make the trek was very minimal, but we knew we wanted to do it on our own, independently, without any tour company.

-After making it to EBC and back, we've put together a complete guide to show you exactly how you too can trek to Everest Base Camp independently on a budget without being a super athlete or an expert on the Himalayas.
+After making the hike to EBC and back, we've put together a complete guide to show you exactly how you too can trek to Everest Base Camp independently on a budget without being a super athlete or an expert on the Himalayas.

-Before you take off on your flight, be sure to purchase this.
+Before You Go: be sure to purchase this.
 We never travel without it.

-- Be kind.
 Say “Namaste” to passing porters, be courteous and get out of their way.
-Be respectful if you enter monasteries and treat the wildlife around you with respect.
+Be respectful if you enter monasteries and treat the wildlife and nature around you with respect.

-A couple easy ways to limit the waste you create:
+A couple easy ways to limit your waste on an EBC trek:

-Sterilize you water with a SteriPen instead of buying bottles along the way (it’ll save you money too!).
+Sterilize your water with a SteriPen instead of buying bottles along the way (it’ll save you money too!).

 Ladies: bring tampons without applicators (I like OB brand), or use a menstrual cup (although it may be difficult to clean properly on the trail).